symfony/symfony/UPGRADE-5.0.md

  * The `ContextListener::setLogoutOnUserChange()` method has been removed.
  * The `Symfony\Component\Security\Core\User\AdvancedUserInterface` has been removed.
  * The `ExpressionVoter::addExpressionLanguageProvider()` method has been removed.
+ * The `AuthenticationTrustResolver` constructor arguments have been removed.

 SecurityBundle
 --------------